 You’d have to cover the cost of shipping from three separate suppliers while only being able to charge the customer for one shipment.

 Once again, this cuts deeper into your profit margins.
 Additionally, shipping from overseas can bring in challenges with high shipping costs, delivery delays, poor trackability, and tariffs and taxes that are unique to each country.

-Fulfillment errors are one of the biggest threats to your dropshipping business.
+Fulfilment errors are one of the biggest threats to your dropshipping business.
 Picture the following scenario: A customer places a large order and the payment clears.
-You find out a week later that the supplier was unable to fulfill the order because its size exceeded the available stock.
+You find out a week later that the supplier was unable to fulfil the order because its size exceeded the available stock.

 Because you’re unable to keep an eye of exact inventory counts and you don’t have a member of your team on the manufacturer’s floor, it’s on you to remedy this issue with the customer.
 Dropshipping provides little if any customer support, unlike a 3PL where you may get a dedicated account manager, on-site team members, and several methods of contacting support.

 Is the dropshipping model worth it?

 At this point, you may be rethinking how viable dropshipping is, and wondering if it’s even worth it.